MartinRixham/Pieces/README.md

 Clone the repository with `git clone https://github.com/MartinRixham/Pieces.git`.

-From the checked out directory just run `grunt` to produce the files *target/pieces.js* and *target/pieces.min.js*.
+From the checked out directory just run `npm install` then `grunt` to produce the files *target/pieces.js* and *target/pieces.min.js*.

 ### Run the demo